MakeSchool-Tutorials/Makestagram-Swift-V3/P04-Setup-App-Structure/content.md

 ![Basic Architecture](assets/basic_architecture.png)

-TLDR; We'll be organizing code we write using the _Model View Controller_ architectural pattern.
+In summary, we'll be organizing code we write using the _Model View Controller_ architectural pattern.
 Having good architecture will make it easy to build new features and debug bugs.